linm-soft/app.development-rules/guides/file-organization-guidelines.md

 ### Pre-Creation Validation
 Before creating ANY implementation file:
-- [ ] Does my content include Java code? → Move to standards/
+- [ ] Does my content include Java code? → Move to android/
-- [ ] Am I writing complete implementations? → Move to standards/
+- [ ] Am I writing complete implementations? → Move to android/
 - [ ] Is this a high-level guide/concept? → Keep in implementation/
-- [ ] Do I reference where the actual code lives? → Required link to standards/
+- [ ] Do I reference where the actual code lives? → Required link to android/

 ### Validation Checklist
 Before creating/updating any rule or implementation:
 - [ ] **Java Code Location Check**: Any ```java blocks?
-Must be in standards/ file
+Must be in android/ file
 - [ ] **Implementation File Purity**: implementation/*.md has NO code, only concepts?
-- [ ] **Standards File Completeness**: standards/*.md has ALL actual implementations?
+- [ ] **Standards File Completeness**: android/*.md has ALL actual implementations?
 - [ ] **Procedures File Purpose**: procedures/*.md contains step-by-step workflows only?
-- [ ] **Reference Links**: Does implementation/ properly reference standards/ and procedures/?
+- [ ] **Reference Links**: Does implementation/ properly reference android/ and procedures/?
-- [ ] **Navigation Structure**: Links follow correct pattern (rules → implementation → standards → procedures)?
+- [ ] **Navigation Structure**: Links follow correct pattern (rules → implementation → android → procedures)?
 - [ ] **Content Separation**: Clear separation between concepts vs code vs step-by-step workflows?

 ## 🔍 AUTO-DETECTION RULES FOR AI
 ```
 IF (file_path.includes("implementation/") && content.includes("```java")) {
   ERROR: "Java code detected in implementation file!"
-  ACTION: "Move all Java code to standards/ file"
+  ACTION: "Move all Java code to android/ file"
   FIX: "Replace with reference to standards file"
 }